1.Preface

 During the synchronization, RedSync performs the following operations:

-• Create a new Card if Redmine has a new Issue.
+• Create a new Trello card if Redmine has a new issue.

-• Archive a Card if the connected Redmine Issue is missing (probably deleted).
+• Archive a Trello card if the connected Redmine issue is missing (probably deleted).

-• Move the Card to the specified List if Move to List is checked in the Settings.
+• Move the Trello card to the specified List if Move to List is checked in the Settings.

 • Start Date